spesmilo/electrum/contrib/build-wine/README.md

 Windows Binary Builds
 =====================

-✓ _This binary is reproducible: you should be able to generate binaries that match the official releases (i.e. with the same sha256 hash)._
+✓ _This build is reproducible: you should be able to generate binaries that match the official releases (i.e. with the same sha256 hash)._

 In order to build for Windows, you must use docker.